gerardroche/gerardroche.github.io/_posts/2023-06-05-neovintageous-options.md

 set smartcase
 ```

-I also set the following settings:
+And I have the following settings:

+Menu → Preferences → Settings

 ```js
 "translate_tabs_to_spaces": true,